COVID-19 Search Trends in 2022: Snapshots From the Age of Omicron

 Testing, Testing, Testing

 Demand for COVID tests in the U.S. is higher than ever, as people try to keep themselves and others safe by determining their infectiousness.
 Our hypothesis is that between the Omicron variant, the holidays, requirement for travel, and possible return to work requirements could all be contributing to these trends.

 Testing cost is also a consideration.
 Early in the pandemic, the U.S. federal government limited the costs to consumers of COVID testing and treatment.
 According to the Department of Health and Human Services, the U.S. has made to everyone, whether someone is insured or not, and it’s possible to get them free or at a low cost across the country.
 That being said, labs and testing facilities can charge whatever they want and continues to be a widespread concern.

 Indeed, searches for “covid test cost” in the U.S. are at the highest levels yet:

 Relative search interest is much lower in the U.K. than in the U.S. for “covid test cost.”
 The search data clearly reflects the differing government policies around testing.

 We then compared historic demand for different types of COVID tests throughout the pandemic: PCR, antigen, antibody, and rapid tests.

 Early in the pandemic, antibody tests were the most popular type of lab work.
 This is likely because PCR tests were not easily accessible or widespread.
 As PCR tests became more widely available, search demand began to grow, with subsequent spikes during each wave of COVID.
-PCR demand has remained quite high, second only to the query “rapid test,” which seems to be the new standard for determining infectiousness.
+PCR demand has remained quite high, second only to the query “rapid test,” which seems to be the for determining infectiousness.